NabeelUppel/Sickluded/README.md

 # Sickluded
 Android Covid-19 Tracker
-Uses bluetooth and location services to track whether you've been in contact with someone who has Covid.
+Uses bluetooth and location services to track whether you've been in contact with someone who has covid.